 He was the Evaluation Officer of the consortium that designed the Infrastructure Plan for a Special Economic Zone (SEZ) in the south of Mexico.
-In his work Mr. Arguello draws on considerable experience as a consultant for large infrastructure projects, with a particular focus on development effectiveness and fostering competitiveness.
+In his work, Adolfo drew on considerable experience as a consultant for large infrastructure projects, with a particular focus on development effectiveness and fostering competitiveness.
 He served as the Chief Planning Officer at the Ministry of Tourism in Chiapas, Mexico.

-His research at AGI seeked to drew lessons from Asian experience with SEZs, and in particular China’s state-owned enterprise model of SEZs.
+His research at AGI seeked to draw lessons from Asian experience with SEZs, and in particular China’s state-owned enterprise model of SEZs.

 Back to Fellows